vizv/scripts/docs/adv-rumors.rst

 In adventure mode, start a conversation with someone.
 This tool will:

 - Add all words to keywords for easier filtering/searching everywhere
-- Additional 'slay' and 'kill' keyword for all instances of slew/slain in the choice's text
+- Additional 'slay' and 'kill' keywords for choices where someone was slain

 Overlay
 -------